ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ref.rst

     Time series in comparison with refernce data for a region defined through a shape file, based on model_evaluation/recipe_model_benchmarking_timeseries.yml

 * recipe_model_benchmarking_boxplots_region.yml:
-    Benchmarking plot with differnt distance metrix for a region defined through a shape file, based on model_evaluation/recipe_model_benchmarking_boxplots.yml
+    Benchmarking plot with differnt distance metrics for a region defined through a shape file, based on model_evaluation/recipe_model_benchmarking_boxplots.yml

+* recipe_model_benchmarking_boxplots_region_trend.yml:
+    Benchmarking plot with the linear trend for a region defined through a shape file

 * recipe_monitor_regions.yml:
     Time series and annual cycle for several regions as multi panel plot, based on monitor/recipe_monitor.yml